roemvaar/rusty-os/docs/design.md

 malicious applications is critical, especially in these highly-networked times; **mobility** is increasingly important as OSes are run on smaller and smaller devices.

+## Process API

+These APIs, are available on Rusty-OS:

+- Create
+- Destroy
+- Wait
+- Miscellaneous Control - such as suspending and resuming a process.
+- Status